SebastianPost96/ngx-immutable-signal/projects/ngx-immutable-signal/README.md

 ## Description

 This library provides a `immutableSignal` function to create an Immutable Signal that uses [immer](https://www.npmjs.com/package/immer) in its write functions.
+This results in two key differences:

 1. The read value is immutable and can only be updated with the write functions `set`, `update` and `mutate`.
 2. Changes inside of nested objects update the reference of parent objects.